 Goggles To Diagnose StrokesWe often have to do CT scans or MRIs to check for strokes but researchers at Johns Hopkins believe they have a much more simple bedside alternative.

 The Value Of Technology In MedicineI am a big fan of technology in medicine when it can be used effectively, but I have concerns when it drives up costs and may not be any better than less expensive tests that we already have.

 A Human Benefit To Studying FishResearchers at Harvard are taking MRIs of the brains of fish in virtual-reality swimming systems and monitoring brain activity associated with movement for a better understanding of the human brain.

 A New Resource For Medical InformationThe American College of Physicians is teaming up with Consumer Reports to provide medical information regarding important medical topics that affect many of us.

 Brain May Trick The Way We SeeIf you stare at a dim light bulb without moving your eyes for about ten seconds, and then look at a blank wall or ceiling, you will likely see an afterimage of the light.
 Your brain may be playing tricks on your eyes.

-Does a person's brain shrink as they age?
+Does Brain Size Shrink Over Time?Does a person's brain shrink as they age?

-If a person suffers from chronic back pain should they turn to surgery and, if so, what factors would argue in favor of surgery?
+Back Surgery: To Be?
+Or Not To Be?If a person suffers from chronic back pain should they turn to surgery and, if so, what factors would argue in favor of surgery?